 Mindset is a powerful thing.
 We have more control over it than we know.
 I was happy to recognize this in the moment this morning.
 I am even happier to be sharing it with you.

-Mandi Graziano is an author and public speaker.
-Her new book Sales Tales: The Hustle, Humor, and Lessons Learned From a Life in Sales comes out October 20th.
-For more information on Mandi visit www.mandigraziano.com.
+Mandi Graziano is an author, sales coach, and hilarious public speaker.
+Her book Sales Tales: The Hustle, Humor, and Lessons From a Life in Sales came out last October.
+The audiobook of Sales Tales comes out in April.
+To work with Mandi, see her writing or contact her visit www.mandigraziano.com.

 #mindset #positivethinking #teenagers #attitudeiseverything #attitude #starbucks #onebrain #businessbedsidemanner #positiveenergy #positivethinking #pma #positivementalattitude #mentalillness #anxiety #anxietydisorder #patience #braless #nobrafriday #freedomfriday #nobra